ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/international-payment-consents.md

   * Where the "UK.OBIE.IBAN" is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the full IBAN.
 * LocalInstrument is the requested payment scheme for execution.
 This is a free-text field.
 * InstructionPrioirty may be used by the ASPSP to determine the payment scheme for execution.
 * The InstructedAmount object must be populated with the desired Amount and Currency of transfer, regardless of the currency of the DebtorAccount or CreditorAccount.
-I.e., a PSU may wish to transfer 100EUR from a GBP DebtorAccount (InstructedAmount will be 100EUR), or 100GBP to an EUR CreditorAccount (the InstructedAmount will be 100GBP).
+I.e., a PSU may wish to transfer 100EUR from a R$ DebtorAccount (InstructedAmount will be 100EUR), or 100R$ to an EUR CreditorAccount (the InstructedAmount will be 100R$).
 * The CurrencyOfTransfer is used to specify the currency the funds will be transferred.
-I.e., a PSU may wish to transfer 100USD from a GBP DebtorAccount to a Rupee INR CreditorAccount in India.
+I.e., a PSU may wish to transfer 100USD from a R$ DebtorAccount to a Rupee INR CreditorAccount in India.
 * The ChargeBearer field is used by the PISP to indicate the bearer of charges.
 An ASPSP must reject the request if the requested charge allocation cannot be fulfilled.

 The OBInternational2/ExchangeRateInformation object must conform to these behaviours: